-Over a 12 week period, IBM will work with IBM Alpha Zone, Queen City Fintech, MEDICI, and the Society of Physician Entrepreneurs to review startup applications and select fifteen early-stage fintech and healthtech startups with technical and business best practices.
+Over a 12 week period, IBM will work with IBM Alpha Zone, Queen City Fintech, MEDICI, the Society of Physician Entrepreneurs, and Healthtech Women to review startup applications and select fifteen early-stage fintech and healthtech startups with technical and business best practices.

 For startups in the healthcare and financial services space needing to protect highly sensitive data in cloud native applications, LinuxONE is designed to offer a highly secured environment, and is capable of scaling as their companies grow.
 LinuxONE also provides the highest level of uptime and availability for companies that rely on uninterrupted service.

 IBM will host an in-person workshop, which will take place over four days in Charlotte, North Carolina the week of November 18, 2019.
-The workshop will include agile design workshops from IBM, technical expertise from IBM engineers, business value sessions from IBM Alpha Zone, Queen City Fintech, MEDICI, and the Society of Physician Entrepreneurs by helping the startups to refine their ideas, and will conclude in a demo day where founders will present their solutions to IBM partners, customers, and the venture capital community.
+The workshop will include agile design workshops from IBM, technical expertise from IBM engineers, business value sessions from IBM Alpha Zone, Queen City Fintech, MEDICI, the Society of Physician Entrepreneurs, and Healthtech Women by helping the startups to refine their ideas, and will conclude in a demo day where founders will present their solutions to IBM partners, customers, and the venture capital community.

 To create a long-term, successful accelerator, IBM will provide virtual mentorship to this cohort of entrepreneurs, consisting of monthly one-on-one engagement and quarterly all-hands with IBM technical personnel over a two-year period.